yodaos-project/yoda-book/en/guidance/03-lightd.md

 Lighting design follows the following principles:

-1. When high priority lights are coming, low priority lights are not displayed, low priority lights are not displayed.
+1. When high priority lights are coming, low priority lights are not displayed.
 If the low priority lights need to be restored, they are placed in the corresponding recovery queue.
-2. When the same level of light A, when the same level of light B is coming, the light B will interrupt the light A.
+2. When the same level of light A is played, the same level of light B is coming, then the light B will interrupt the light A.
-3. When a low priority light comes in, a high priority light will interrupt the low priority light.
+3. When a low priority light is played and a high priority light is coming, the high priority light interrupts the low priority light.
-4. The current light is executed and the first one is restored from high to low according to the priority in the recovery queue.
+4. When the current light is executed, the first one is restored from the high priority to the low priority in the recovery queue.
-5. The built-in requestAnimationFrame timer is required in the lighting effect.
+5. The light effect should use the built-in requestAnimationFrame function to operate the timer.
-6. The system light effect priority, regardless of size, is always higher than the user light effect priority.
+6. The system light effect priority is always higher than the user light effect priority.

 According to the performance of the light effect can be divided into two types of lighting effects: